Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the overdamped Langevin case

 The value of the collective variable is 0 when the dimer is in a compact state, and 1 when it is in a stretched state.
 We therefore define two subsets of the configuration space that correspond to these two metastable states:

 where~$\eta=0.1$ is a numerical parameter that sets a tolerance to identify the two states.
 The latent space~$\xi(\calQ)$ is approximated by the interval~$[z_{\rm min},z_{\rm max}]=[-0.2,1.225]$ (which is the range of values of the collective variable observed during test runs).
+Note that the collective variable is not smooth everywhere, but only on~$\left\lbrace q\in (\ell\bbT)^{2N}\,\middle|\,q_1\neq q_2\right\rbrace$.
+When performing simulations, the repulsive interactions between the atoms composing the dimer prevent the dynamics from coming close to the region of singularity.

+\begin{remark} Since~$\xi$ is related to a distance up to periodic boundary conditions, it is important to check that the dimer can actually expand enough in the simulation box so that~$\xi$ can be larger than 1.
+In fact, one requires that~$r_1+2wz_{\rm max}<\ell/2$.
+In practice, we define a tolerance~$z_{\rm tol}$ such that~$r_1+2wz_{\rm tol}<\ell/2$ with~$z_{\rm max}\leqslant z_{\rm tol}$, and check whether the collective variable exceeds this tolerance during the simulation.
+For our numerical experiments, we choose~$z_{\rm tol}=2.0$. \end{remark}

 Note that the collective variable is a function of only the first two particles of this two-dimensional system, meaning that its derivatives vanish for components other than the first four.
 In fact, it holds